charcoalphp/contrib-sitemap/README.md

 $builder = $container['charcoal/sitemap/builder'];
 $sitemap = $builder->build('footer_sitemap'); // footer_sitemap is the ident of the settings you want.
 ```

 You can also use the `SitemapBuilderAwareTrait`, which includes the setter and
 getter for the sitemap builder, in order to use it with minimal code in every
 necessary class.

-### XML Sitemap

-This package provides a route for `sitemap.xml` that dynamically loads
-the `xml` config and outputs it as an XML for crawlers to read.

 ## Development